gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ### Client-side infrastructure
 The ES module system has replaced classic script tags for frontend development, but that doesn’t mean classic script tags are now obsolete.

 Instead, they’ve simply transformed into a specialized tool for low-level applications.
-While in the previous section I phrased it as a drawback, the ability to choose exactly when your code executes is actually very powerful.
+While in the last section I phrased it as a drawback, the ability to choose exactly when your code executes is actually very powerful.

 For example, classic script tags that appear before the `<body>` tag execute before any visible component of the page has loaded.
 That guarantees the user hasn’t had the chance to interact with anything yet.